infinimesh/infinimesh/README.md

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Finfinimesh%2Finfinimesh.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Finfinimesh%2Finfinimesh?ref=badge_large)

-Copyright 2018 - 2021, The infinimesh.community team
+Copyright 2018 - 2021, The infinimesh team

-Licensed under the “Commons Clause” License Condition v1.0 and Apache License, Version 2.0 (the "Licenses"); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "Licenses"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

        https://github.com/infinimesh/infinimesh/blob/master/LICENSE